 Instructions

-- Place the lentils in a small sauce pot.
-Cover with the vegetable stock, and add a pinch of salt and pepper.
+- Cook the Lentils: Place 1 cup split red lentils in a small sauce pot.
+Cover with 2 cups vegetable stock, and add a pinch of salt and pepper.
 Bring to a simmer and cook, covered with a lid for 20 minutes, until the lentils are tender.
 Prepare the other ingredients while waiting.

-- Let the lentils and greens cool down while you grate your carrots*.
+- Let the lentils and greens cool down while you grate 2 cups of carrots*.

 Notes